-XLANCE is produced through a clean melting process different from the dry chemical one of spandex that involves the use of dangerous solvents like DMAC or DMF.
+XLANCE® is produced through a clean melt spinning process, different from the dry-spinning (chemical) one of spandex that involves the use of dangerous solvents like DMAC or DMF.

-The test was performed on rameause with 10 vertical chain fields fed with natural gas indirect (CH4).The reduction in temperature to carry out the fabric thermofixing operation allows to reduce the consumption of natural gas (CH4) by 32 mc/h and consequently to reduce CO2 emissions by 44% (reduction of C02 emissions by 63.1 Kg/h of C02).
+The test was performed on rameause with 10 vertical chain fields fed with natural gas indirect (CH4).The reduction in temperature to carry out the fabric thermofixing operation allows to reduce the consumption of natural gas (CH4) by 32 mc/h and consequently to reduce CO2 emissions by 44% (reduction of CO2 emissions by 63.1 Kg/h of CO2).